obsicn/nodejs-microservices-example-app/INSTALL_OTEL_STEP2.md

 Should you use GRPC or HTTP?

-It depends on your tools/framework support: if possible use GRPC as it is http/v2 and more performant, but some tools or framework still don't support it well (ex: GCP Cloud run containers) or sometimes you have gateways or firewalls that forbids GRPC.
+It depends on your tools/framework support: if possible use GRPC as it is http/v2 and more performant, but some tools or framework still don't support it well (ex: GCP Cloud run containers) or, sometimes, you may encounter gateways or firewalls that forbids GRPC.

-## v2a - Add OpenTelemetry collector (HTTP)
+## Option A) Using HTTP to send to OpenTelemetry collector

 - Follow the steps below for each nodejs component, ie `/web` and `/service`